To Harkness or Not To Harkness

 "Harkness Tables™ are oval and seat a dozen students and a teacher, but they are much more than places to sit.
 Classmates learn by discussing their thoughts and ideas rather than just by taking notes.
 Teachers participate in discussions and guide students without lecturing."

 And I will add my own personal experience.
-When I taught English and history at a private school in Nassau, Bahamas, I organized my class of 12 around two 12 foot tables.
-It was no Harkness table, for sure, but it was the next best thing.
-My idea from the outset was to facilitate discussion and critical thinking as well as encourage every student to participate in the process.
+When I taught English and history at a private school in Nassau, Bahamas, I organized my class of 12 around two 12-foot tables.
+It was no Harkness table, but it was the next best thing.
+My idea from the outset was to facilitate discussion and critical thinking and encourage every student to participate in the process.
 Having been a choirmaster in the Episcopal church most of my life, I was accustomed to having eye contact with my choristers.
-We made the best music when we had everybody watching me and me watching every singer.
-I found the same principle worked in the classroom even though back in 1994 I had never heard of the Harkness Table™.
+We made the best music when everybody watched me, and I watched every singer.
+I found the same principle worked in the classroom even though back in 1994, I had never heard of the Harkness Table™.
 If I were teaching today, I could not imagine myself teaching any other way.

 Advantages

-Add finding out how the schools which you are looking at actually teach. when you visit schools on your short list, ask to see some classrooms.
-Did you you see traditional desks in rows or a Harkness Table™?
+Add finding out how the schools that you are looking at actually teach.
+When you visit schools on your shortlist, ask to see some classrooms.
+Did you see traditional desks in rows or a Harkness Table™?
 Both are pretty hard to hide.
-So whatever is being used will be on full display.
+So, whatever is being used will be on full display.
 I am not suggesting that you cannot teach collaboratively and facilitate discussion in a classroom with traditional desks.
 It can be done with a class size of 12-14 students.
-It is simply not as effective in my opinion as teaching at a Harkness Table™.
+In my opinion, It is not as effective as teaching at a Harkness Table™.

 Who manufactures and sells Harkness tables?

-In conclusion remember that Harkness™ is more than a piece of classroom furniture.
+In conclusion, remember that Harkness™ is more than a piece of classroom furniture.
 It is an approach to teaching and learning.
-You need the furniture and the method to make things work the way Edward Harkness intended.
+You need the furniture and the method to make things work as Edward Harkness intended.

 comments powered by Disqus